 We continue to actively participate in HSBC's global transition program with the objective of facilitating an orderly transition of all products, processes, models and curves, as well as all legacy LIBOR-based contracts, onto replacement rates.
-In particular, during the first quarter of 2021, we:
+In particular, during the first nine months of 2021, we:

-- implemented the capabilities to offer SOFR-based derivatives in our Markets Treasury function and SOFR-based bilateral loans in our Commercial Banking business; and - continued to reduce our LIBOR derivative exposures through the exit or transfer of certain derivative contracts as part of our Restructuring Plan.
+- implemented the capabilities for SOFR-based derivatives in our Markets Treasury function and to offer SOFR-based bilateral loans in our Commercial Banking and our Wealth and Personal Banking businesses; - continued to reduce our LIBOR derivative exposures through the exit or transfer of certain derivative contracts as part of our Restructuring Plan; and - started to engage our clients to provide alternative products and determine their ability and readiness to transition.

+The current focus of our client transition efforts is on those contracts that will be impacted by tenors ceasing or becoming non-representative immediately after December 31, 2021.
+Such contracts outstanding at September 30, 2021 included contracts for non-derivative financial assets with a carrying value of approximately \$667 million, primarily consisting of certain non-USD LIBOR-based commercial loans, and contracts for non-USD LIBOR-based derivatives with a notional value of approximately \$2.0 billion.
+Such contracts for non-derivative financial liabilities were immaterial at September 30, 2021.
 The ability of HUSI and its clients to transition legacy contracts onto replacement rates is dependent on the availability and market liquidity of products that reference replacement rates, including SOFR, and on our clients being ready and able to adapt their own processes and systems to accommodate the replacement products.
 We continue to engage with industry participants, the official sector and our clients to support an orderly transition and the mitigation of the risks resulting from the transition.
 For further discussion of our LIBOR transition program and the associated risks, see "Executive Overview" in MD&A in our 2020 Form 10-K.